nelsonljs/flaskapp_learning/blogpost.md

 I find web applications fit well into this niche as it allows end users to interact with the data meaningfully.
 It facilitates a transition into data-driven decision making by allowing business users to tap into business knowledge to better derive patterns and insights from their data.

 An additional advantage of web application is also that it allows quick interfacing with code functions without having to install or run a local interpreter.
-For example, a complex credit scoring model built with neural nets can be interfaced with and used on the go by end users without worrying about transferring the binaries between each computer.
+For example, a complex credit scoring model built with neural nets can be interfaced with and used on the go by end users without worrying about transferring the models between each computer.

 ### A sample webapp

 A web application framework for python that I've been using to great success is [Flask](https://flask.palletsprojects.com/en/1.1.x/#).

 Flask has a simple (enough) folder structure which allows users to detach their analytic code from the web development overheads.
 It also allows usage of JS and CSS easily while staying completely in the python environment.

+Alongside Flask, [Dash](https://plotly.com/dash/) provides great visualization tools to build nice frontends for user interaction.

+I have attached a [github repository](https://github.com/nelsonljs/flaskapp_learning) here showcasing the folder structure of a Dash app embedded in Flask.

+### Conclusion

+The power of webapps in the modern workplace cannot be underestimated.
+I for one look forward to the dominance of our webapp overlords.